Graduate School

 The MA Program provides excellent background preparation for a doctoral degree in any field related to the Middle East and for those interested in pursuing careers in media, government, and international organizations.
 Our liberal arts approach to Kurdish Studies is based on rigorous academic standards and a strong commitment to scholarly freedom.

-QWX Blog is an initiative of Zahra Institute.
-It provides a platform for researchers to share with a wider audience brief reports, timely observations, and commentary in their areas of expertise.
+QWX Blog is a platform for researchers to share with a wider audience brief reports, timely observations, and commentary in their areas of expertise.

 Zahra Institute Certificate Program 2021 alumnus and graduate student at Florida International University